-For the pressure in the exhaust channel to stay sufficiently low to not empty the water trap, the difference in the trap’s water surface levels should be able to fluctuate by 10 kPa, at the minimum, or by an amount that corresponds to the structural pressure of the channel.
-10 kPa corresponds to 1 m of surface level fluctuation in the water trap.
+To confirm that the pressure in the dissolving vent gas duct will not be sufficient to drain the water seal, the difference between the water levels in the water must be allowed to vary by at least 10 kPa, or by an amount corresponding to the duct’s design pressure.
+10 kPa corresponds to a water level variation of 1 m in the water seal.

-If the condensate is collected in a pumping vessel, the difference between the vessel’s surface levels must be able to fluctuate by 10 kPa, at the minimum, or by an amount that corresponds to the channel’s structural pressure.
+If the condensates are collected in a pumping tank, the water must be allowed to vary by at least 10 kPa, or by an amount corresponding to the duct’s design pressure.

-It is recommended that the facility placed before the burning location have a condensate removal that is able to receive a larger amount of condensate generated e.g. during a shutdown.
+It is recommended that the facility placed before the burning location have a bigger condensate drain that is able to receive a larger amount of condensate generated e.g. during a shutdown.

 Flame arrester

-Dissolver exhaust channels do not require flame arresters.

-Bypassing
+There is no need for a flame arrester in dissolving tank vent gas ducts.Bypassing

-Similarly to diluted non-condensable gases, the bypass channel for the dissolver exhaust must be led to a location that is as high as possible.
-It is recommended that the bypass channel be led to the roof or chimney of the recovery boiler plant in its dedicated line.
-The bypass can also be implemented by leading the dissolver exhaust to the same bypass channels as diluted non-condensable gases.
-In this case, attention should be paid to the joint operation and the sealing of the entire system.
+Similarly to diluted non-condensable gases, the bypass for dissolving tank vent gases must be led to as high a point as possible..
+It is recommended that the dedicated bypass duct be led to the roof of the recovery boiler or to the flue gas stack.
+The bypass can also be implemented by leading the dissolving tank vent gases to the same bypass duct as the diluted non-condensable gases.
+In this case, attention shall be paid to the operation and the sealing of the entire system.

-High-pressure safeguards
+Overpressure protection

-The dissolver exhaust system must withstand the overpressure caused by the fan.
-The dissolver also has a separate channel leading out of the boiler building that opens in the event of overpressure in the dissolver.
+The dissolving tank vent gas system must withstand the overpressure generated by the fan.
+In addition, there must be a separate duct from the dissolving tank to the roof of the recovery boiler plant which is opened by overpressure in the dissolving tank.

-Explosion disc
+Rupture disc

-Using an explosion disc is not necessary for the dissolver exhaust channels.
+There is no need for a rupture discs in dissolving tank vent gas ducts.
 Concentration measurement

-Continuous content measuring is not necessary for the dissolver exhaust.
+There is no need for continuous concentration measurement of dissolving tank vent gases.
 Systems for concentrated non-condensable gases

 Concentrated non-condensable gases are fuels with low heat value by nature, and the safety rules and logic in their burning system should follow the recommendations and regulations regarding the burning of explosive atmospheres.